igor84/igor84.github.io/content/blog/basics-of-allocating-and-using-memory.md

 simple.
 Also solving the issue of memory can be an interesting pursuit of simplicity and flexibility.

+Also note that although the principles described here should be applicable to any system programming language each of them will have its own quirks, especially C and C++.
+The zig is the first language I know that was designed not to have a globally accessible allocator, for example, which forces you to be deliberate about your allocations and this post was written with it in mind.

 If you want to learn more and practice, I strongly suggest you try the Zig language.
 Try to solve some of the issues you worked on in the past using this language and its conventions and see how much fun you find along the way ;).